LincyWilson/pneumonia-detection/README.md

 ## Ready to Dive Deeper?

-Explore the codebase to delve into the intricacies of the project!
+Explore the codes to delve into the intricacies of the project!